Murchison Falls National Park is the largest and oldest national park in Uganda well known for its abundant wildlife, birds, and the thundering Falls.

 Boomu Women’s Group

 The subsistence farmers from the villages of Kihaguzi and Kigaragara in Uganda’s dry northern region had little produce left over to sell, so in 1999 the Boomu Women´s Group was formed, with the aim of reducing poverty and malnutrition, and providing an income for the members to be able to pay their children´s school fees.

-The scenic village tour reveals the features of everyday rural life, as well as explaining the hardships facing the community.
-Your guide will show you various crops as well as taking you to visit the village blacksmith.
+The scenic village tour reveals the features of everyday rural life, as well as explains the hardships facing the community.
+Your guide will show you various crops as well as take you to visit the village blacksmith.